 Before I can present their charts, a short discussion of same sex relationships and the data available on them is necessary.

 Significators for Lesbianism

 Papers are now written on bisexuality, lesbianism and homosexuality, for the latter two using charts of fifty individuals in each.
 They explore the effect of neptune on venus and mars.
 Rather than presenting the same information in an abbreviated form here, I refer the reader to those papers.
 Here are their links: Paper on Homosexuality, Paper on Lesbianism, Paper on Bisexuality and Modification of the Significators for Same Sex Attractions, and Addendum to Paper on Bisexuality--17 More Charts.

 Light/venus/neptune is very high in the charts of lesbians, just as light/mars/neptune is very high in the charts of homosexuals.
 In fact, they appear necessary first parts of significators for same sex preferences.
 Often enough each group shows the full combination—light/venus/mars/neptune the chart that contains their significators for sexuality.
-Venus and mars both correlate with sexuality, venus with the female (or feeling) part of sexuality, and mars with male, or desire part of sexuality.
+Venus and mars both correlate with sexuality, venus with the female (or feeling and receptive) part of sexuality, and mars with male (projective) part of sexuality.
 Combined with these, neptune’s influence heightens the excitement, inflames the feelings, makes them tender, and sometimes renders the object of their affections as (too) precious.
 That is, neptune puts a big charge on the significators for sexuality.

 With lesbianism, Angle/light/venus/neputne/5th/(7th), most often in the 5th, 7th, or 12th charts, is the significator of the first part for lesbianism.
 It can also occur in other charts, but when it does, it must be with the second part of the significator in order to comprise valid sets representing the astrology of lesbianism.